gsmainclusivetechlab/mmapi-javascript-sdk/docs/disbursement/createDisbursementTransaction.md

-# Create A Disbursement Transaction
+# Create a Disbursement Transaction

 `Here, createDisbursementTransaction creates a POST request to /transactions/type/disbursement`